JamesSedlacek/HapticFeedbackKit/README.md

 </p>

 ## Description
-`HapticFeedbackKit` is a SwiftUI library designed to manage haptic feedback. <br>
+`HapticFeedbackKit` is a SwiftUI library for managing haptic feedback. <br>
 The primary purpose of this package is to provide users with the ability to enable or disable haptic feedback within the application.

 <br>